eam/dnsdb/README.md

     $ host -t A foo.example.com
     foo.example.com has address 192.168.1.22

 When you create an A record the associated PTR record is created for you.
 If the necessary <code>in-addr.arpa</code> domain does not exist, it is automatically created as well.
 Automatic creation of domains only happens when the PTR records are automatically created.
 Directly creating records in a domain that doesn't exist will result in an error.

 When you delete an A record the associated PTR record is also deleted.
 The
 <code>in-addr.arpa</code> domain is not deleted even if this is the last record
 in that zone.
 When the name or content of an A record is modified the associated PTR record is deleted and a new PTR record matching the modified A record is created.

 Anytime you modify any records in a given zone the SOA record's serial number is automatically incremented for you.
 The <code>yyyymmddnn</code> format for serial numbers as recommended in [RFC1537](http://www.faqs.org/rfcs/rfc1537.html) is respected.

 When you create A records the content must be a valid (and existant) IP resource.
 If the state is <code>available</code> it will automatically be set to <code>in_use</code> for you.
 You will not be able to set the IP to
 <code>available</code> until you first delete the associated A record.
 Deleting
 the A record will automatically set the IP to <code>available</code>.

 ## FAQ

-#### What about IPv6, DNSSEC, etc?
+#### What kind of authentication or authorization does DNSDB do?

+None right now.
+It'd be great if you submit a patch!
+We restrict access via ACLs to the host and this mets our needs, but it certainly has its shortcomings.

+#### This is a rails app, what's the web UI like?

+It has no usable web UI.
+The focus has been on the CLI.
+There is some code that was generated by rails for some html, css, etc, but it most certainly does not work.
+Patches welcome!

 #### Does DNSDB automatically manage PTR and SOA records for me?

+Yes, mostly.
+When you create an A record the PTR record is automatically created for you if it already exists.
+When the last A record for a name is deleted the associated PTR record is also deleted.

+The SOA record is automatically created for you when you create a domain.
+You're free to delete it or modify it if you'd like, but that might break things.
+When you add a record to the domain the serial number in the SOA record is increased.
+The code that increases the serial number could use some work.
+Patches welcome!

 #### How do I turn up a DNS server to serve the data that's in DNSDB?

+Use a zone transfer.

 #### Can I use another DNS server besides PowerDNS?

+Yes, but it would take some work.
+You'd need to write some code that would read the PowerDNS data and generate, say, BIND configs.